wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 3. Three simple primitives are introduced to create strand, control write ordering within a strand, and wait for all previous strands.
 These primitives are easy to use, implement and understand.

+4. The paper does not change existing store buffer architecture.
+Instead, it adds a persist queue to order clwbs and committed store operations.
+When instructions are inserted into the store buffer or persist queue, the other one must be checked to ensure that the correct ordering is followed.

 This paper proposes strand consistency and a hardware implementation, StrandWeaver, to provide a better persist